MasterBubbles/End-Ghost-Keys/README.md

 ```

 If you are unsure on this step, simply divide the amount of lines in `keys.ini` by 4, and it will tell you how many times you should run it.

+Note that it must be executed with `bash` command and not `sh` in order to work properly.

 # What the `output_keys.ini` file should look like